Rushik-3301/ABOUT-GAMEDEVELOPING./README.md

 JavaScript: A web-programming language used to create effects within a web browser.

 When it comes right down to it, these are merely the different avenues you can take when programming your game.
+# conclusion
+* IF U WANT TO MAKE UR CARIER IN GAME DEVELOPING SO CHECK OUT AN OTHER FILE AND THX U ALL...